awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

 When you run the following code example, |SES| sends an email to the address you specified.
 When you (or the recipient of the email) click the link in the email, the address is verified.

+To add an email address to your |SES| account use the the :SES-api:`VerifyEmailIdentity <API_VerifyEmailIdentity>`operation.

 **Imports**

 .. literalinclude::  example_code/ses/Add_Email.php